 They were packed with all sorts of instruments and live feed sensors and… they never came back!

-As it turned out, some of them where ultimately projected outside the Earth atmosphere and eventually found in orbit to transmit their status and position, the unlucky ones appeared in the middle of the Earth crust or mantel and they where never recovered.
+As it turned out, some of them where ultimately projected outside the Earth atmosphere and eventually found in orbit to transmit their status and position, the unlucky ones appeared in the middle of the Earth crust or mantel and they where never recovered, only minor faint earthquakes were detected as a trace of their sudden end.

 This because as the machine was static in the same gravitational spot, the rest of the planet Earth and Solar system was eventually moving out and around the probe.